Moving to Philippines

 If you have not spent a lot of time in Philippines, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Whether to buy or rent a home in the Philippines is a decision that should be made based on one's individual circumstances.
 Buying a home allows for more stability, as monthly payments remain the same and may even decrease as a result of amortization.
 On the other hand, renting a home can be more convenient, as one can switch properties more easily and have less responsibility with maintenance and repair costs.
-Both options have their merits, and the decision should be based on factors such as lifestyle, budget and expected length of stay in the country," remarked one expat in Philippines.
+Both options have their merits, and the decision should be based on factors such as lifestyle, budget and expected length of stay in the country," replied a member in Philippines.

 What should I pack when moving to Philippines?